MatthewKennedy/stimulus-form-state/README.md

 export default class extends StimulusFormState {

-  // override the change methods to manipulate the DOM as you wish performChange () {
+  // Override the change methods to manipulate the DOM as you wish. performChange () {
-    // When a form element has been changed document.getElementById('inputStateSubmitButton').style.display = 'inline'
+    // When a form element has been changed. document.getElementById('inputStateSubmitButton').style.display = 'inline'
     super.performChange()
   }

-  // override the change methods to manipulate the DOM as you wish revertChange () {
+  revertChange () {
-    // If a changed form element is then set back to its original state document.getElementById('inputStateSubmitButton').style.display = 'none'
+    // If a previously changed form element is then set back to its original state. document.getElementById('inputStateSubmitButton').style.display = 'none'
     super.revertChange()
   }